I’ve said this before many times: all dogs are reactive – to something. This is the nature of a dog.

 What Can You Do To Help Your Dog?

-The following information is what I did to reduce my dog’s reactivity to people walking by the van.
+The following information is what I did to reduce my dog’s reactivity to people walking by our camper van.
 This does not include dogs outside the van yet because we are still working on that.
 When I feel we are successful with that to the degree that I want to be, I will discuss it in a separate post.

 The info in this article is for people with dogs who are reactive but have never shown aggression to people, are normally friendly, but reactive in certain situations – which as I have said before can be any dog.